LGBTQIA+ inclusion at UQ

 UQ is committed to developing and maintaining a safe, positive and inclusive environment for lesbian, gay, bisexual, transgender, queer/questioning, intersex, asexual and aromantic (LGBTQIA+) people that is free from discrimination, harassment and bullying.

-We value and are committed to the diversity of gender, sex and sex characteristics, and sexuality among our staff, as demonstrated in the UQ Strategic Plan.
+We value and are committed to providing a caring, inclusive and empowering environment for all, as demonstrated in the UQ Strategic Plan.

 Our initiatives include: